 Other challenges that were identified by survey respondents include data accuracy (32%), efficient data management (31%), and location privacy (8%).

 The most common applications of GIS today by businesses include spatial planning (31%), decision making (30%), and asset management (23%), the survey found.
 But when asked which technological advancements they expect to become key to their organizations in the future, respondents pointed to cloud technology, real-time data, Internet of Things (IoT), 3D GIS, mobile GIS, and UAVs.

 It’s relatively easy to see how GIS technology is transforming supply chain and asset management, as well as how GIS is essential to cartography and modern maps.
 But take a step off the beaten path and consider how GIS might be transforming the virtual world – whether we’re talking GIS data visualization or augmented reality and virtual reality.
 With the rising acceptance and use of AR and VR in the consumer world, the use cases for leveraging 3D GIS will continue to grow.

-As Esri President Jack Dangermond wrote in a recent GeoAwesomeness post, “The geospatial industry is quickly evolving because the capabilities of digital connectedness and collaboration are moving ahead exponentially.
+As Esri President Jack Dangermond wrote, “The geospatial industry is quickly evolving because the capabilities of digital connectedness and collaboration are moving ahead exponentially.
 In fact, the five biggest trends in the area of geographic information system (GIS) technology are centered on making data more accessible and creating context to visualize this data in an age when fast, easy access to information is taken for granted.”

 Esri’s CityEngine software is one example that Lucy Benton gives that could provide a glimpse of the future of GIS.
 It allows the production of urban scenes based on real-time, 3D GIS data, so users can plan city architecture, design, and community development.